MicrosoftDocs/entra-docs/docs/verified-id/using-authenticator.md

 ## Install Microsoft Authenticator on your mobile device

 If you already have Microsoft Authenticator installed, you can skip this section.
 If you need to install it, follow these instructions, but make sure you install **Microsoft Authenticator** and not another app with the name Authenticator, as there are multiple apps sharing that name.
-Once you have installed it, update to the latest version when new versions are available.
+Once you install it, update to the latest version when new versions are available.

 - On iPhone, open the [App Store](https://support.apple.com/HT204266) app and search for **Microsoft Authenticator** and install the app.